 So, here’s a look at my favorite furniture flips that have made each house feel like home.

 We bought this old dresser at a flea market in North Carolina when we were stationed at Fort Bragg.

-Initially, I wanted it in our living room to use as a charging station and to hold picture frames, decor, and blankets.
-However, at our house here in Texas, it is our tv stand (and it’s still a charging station for our tablets & Fitbits).
+Initially, I wanted it as a buffet/sideboard in our living room to use as a charging station and also as a place to set out picture frames and decor.
+However, at our house here in Texas, it is used as our tv stand (and it’s still a charging station for our tablets & Fitbits).

 It is one of the main pieces that people comment on when they come over and I get asked all the time where we bought it.